 What are the risks of being overweight or underweight before pregnancy?

 Being underweight or overweight can sometimes have a detrimental effect on your ability to conceive, and then once you are pregnant, on the development of your baby.

 Women who are malnourished before they become pregnant are more prone to things like:

 Those who are overweight before they get pregnant run the risk of complications such as:

 Your midwife or GP will be able to give you advice if you are either underweight or overweight.
-Try to eat sensibly and healthily and on no account try to lose weight when you're pregnant.
+Try to eat sensibly and healthily and on no account try to lose weight once you're pregnant.
 You should be looking more at being active and swapping healthy foods in for less 'good for you' alternatives.

 If you're already diabetic before pregnancy, you could ask your diabetes nurse to review your diet before trying to conceive and check whether you should be taking a higher dose of folic acid – some women with a high BMI are advised to do this.
 If you're already pregnant and diabetic, make sure your midwives are aware so that you get all the appropriate care you're entitled to.

 Most women lose about two-thirds of the weight they have put on within a month of giving birth but the rest can be difficult to shift post-pregnancy and can cause self-esteem and confidence issues.
 It's often harder to lose the weight if you're a slightly older mum, too.